-What do I do?
+What questions do I study?
 I am interested in how individuals and populations deal with environmental variability and change.
-My main focus is therefore on global change ecology with an ultimate interest on how it impacts populations and what we can do to mitigate these effects.
+My main focus is therefore on global change ecology with an ultimate interest on how it impacts populations and what we can do to mitigate these effects and determine the most effective conservation strategies.
 The kinds of questions we ask are:

 - How do individuals cope with extreme climatic events?

 - Is increased environmental variability good or bad for populations?

 - How do different aspects of environmental change accumulate to affect populations?